Postgres ON DELETE CASCADE - A Guide

 Summary

 ON DELETE CASCADE is a powerful feature in Postgres that can make database management easier and ensure referential integrity.
-By employing this feature, you can define that a foreign key constraint automatically deletes all referencing rows in child tables when a corresponding row is deleted from the parent table.
+Through the use this feature, you can define that a foreign key constraint automatically deletes all referencing rows in child tables when a corresponding row is deleted from the parent table.

 ON DELETE CASCADE isn’t everything, to take proper care of your databases, consider using SQL clients like the one built by DbVisualizer.